-&lt;sup>176 Justice in Aging Advocacy Guide: Oral Health for Older Adults in CA. July 2023 their life satisfaction.
+176 Justice in Aging Advocacy Guide: Oral Health for Older Adults in CA. July 2023 their life satisfaction.
 These negative impacts include respondents reporting higher levels of pain, food avoidance, and self-consciousness.
+179

-&lt;sup>177 Justice in Aging Advocacy Guide: Oral Health for Older Adults in CA. July 2023
+177 Justice in Aging Advocacy Guide: Oral Health for Older Adults in CA. July 2023

-&lt;sup>178 Justice in Aging Advocacy Guide: Oral Health for Older Adults in CA. July 2023
+178 Justice in Aging Advocacy Guide: Oral Health for Older Adults in CA. July 2023

 Many older adults do not have dental insurance due to loss of coverage upon retirement.
-Further, Medicare does not cover routine dental care.
-An estimated 65% of older adults in SCC have dental coverage, while 35% do not have dental insurance.
-The county of Santa Clara is currently working to expand access to oral health care with funding from the State Oral Health Program.
+Further, routine dental care is not covered by Medicare.
+180 An estimated 65% of older adults in SCC have dental coverage, while 35% do not have dental insurance.
+181 The county of Santa Clara is currently working to expand access to oral health care with funding from the State Oral Health Program.
 The recommended plans target specific age groups and are expected to have a positive impact on older adults.
-In 2019, stakeholders and experts in the field of older adult public health gathered at the Oral Health for Older Adults subcommittee to discuss the scarcity of dental health services and barriers to dental health services for older adults in SCC.
-Their recommendations were compiled and presented later that year with the aim of improving access to oral health Collaborative and is in the process of developing programming to provide free dental care at older adult centers.
-The Local Oral Health Program (LOHP) in SCC increases access to oral health resources in the county through partnerships with dental providers, community-based organizations, and local professionals.
-LOHP also provides education and training materials to improve oral health knowledge.
+182 In 2019, stakeholders and experts in the field of older adult public health gathered at the Oral Health for Older Adults subcommittee to discuss the scarcity of dental health services and barriers to dental health services for older adults in SCC.
+183 Their recommendations were compiled and presented later that year with the aim of improving access to oral health services for all older adults in SCC.
+184 As of 2023, SCC partnered with the Oral Health Collaborative and is in the process of developing programming to provide free dental care at older adult centers.
+185 The Local Oral health Program (LOHP) in SCC increases access to oral health resources in the county through partnerships with dental providers, community-based organizations, and local professionals.
+186 LOHP also provides education and training materials to improve oral health knowledge.